National Housing Trust Fund Program

 National Housing Trust Fund Handbooks

-Two new handbooks are now available for the HOME and National Housing Trust Fund programs administered by the Department of Commerce.
+Two handbooks are available for the HOME and National Housing Trust Fund programs administered by the Department of Commerce.

 Commerce, working together with a federal programs consulting specialist, created handbooks for the two federal programs.
 The handbooks clarify program and compliance requirements for both the HOME and National Housing Trust Fund programs.